bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Creating a new VM in CloudStack-UI is a one-step action.
 You can select options from one screen without additional steps.

-An important thing is that the system immediately checks that the user has the amount of resources required to create a virtual machine.
-Thus, it doesn’t allow him/her to launch the creation of a VM which will fail for sure because of the resource lack.

-To create a new VM click the "Create" button at the bottom-left corner.
+To create a new VM click the "Create" button at the bottom-right corner.

 .. figure:: _static/VMs_Create.png
    :scale: 80%